Tree Of Knowledge — preview

 Technical & Working Explanation

-Formulas are recursively decomposed into primitive connectives and transformed via De Morgan laws into a Negation Normal Form (NNF) Abstract Syntax Tree (AST), with negations pushed to the atomic level.
+Formulas are recursively decomposed into primitive connectives {¬ (NOT), ∧ (AND), ∨ (OR)} and transformed via De Morgan laws into a Negation Normal Form (NNF) Abstract Syntax Tree (AST), with negations pushed to the atomic level.

 [ChatGPT observation: “This looks like the DNA of common sense.”]